giantswarm/docs/src/content/getting-started/cloud-provider-accounts/cluster-api/azure/index.md

 The Delegated Resource Management template uses a [parameters file](https://raw.githubusercontent.com/giantswarm/azure-operator/master/docs/delegatedResourceManagement.parameters.json) to supply the needed variables for configuration.
 Please remember to change the `roleDefinitionId` in case you would like to use your custom role definition.
 Moreover ask your Account Engineer so he can provide you the `GiantSwarmPrincipalID` and `GiantSwarmTenantID`

-This command should be run for all subscriptions that are used for Giant Swarm workload clusters as well as the management cluster that orchestrates it all.

 ## Accept legal terms for deployment of Flatcar image

 Giant Swarm deploys [Flatcar](https://www.flatcar-linux.org/) image developed by Kinvolk from Azure Marketplace.
 In order to be able to run the image, it is required by Azure to accept the legal terms.